Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 - New high-speed rail projects in the US (California, Texas, Northeast Corridor) are being designed with modern amenities that may include pet accommodation.

 - In China, pet-friendly high-speed train service launched on the Beijing-Shanghai route, with dedicated pet cars.
-This model could influence other countries.
+This model is influencing other countries.

-- Italy’s expanded policy allowing medium and large dogs in passenger cabins on domestic flights is creating pressure for rail operators to be equally accommodating.
+- Italy’s expanded policy allowing medium and large dogs in passenger cabins on domestic high-speed trains is creating pressure for other European rail operators to match it.

 Making the Most of Train Travel